More Tips for Making Your Password Safer:

 Use a Password Manager

-The best way to deal with password management is to make the small investment into purchasing a password management service that will store your passwords in both the cloud and your computer.
-A password manager helps you easily create, store and recall passwords which make it easier to employ strong passwords across an ever-increasing number of accounts, websites and services.
+The best way to deal with password management is to make a small investment into purchasing a password management service that will store your passwords in both the cloud and your computer.
+A password manager helps you easily create, store and recall passwords which makes it easier to employ strong passwords across an ever-increasing number of accounts, websites, and services.
 Many of them are both a website and an app, so you have access to all your passwords regardless of what device you're on.

 The best thing about these is that you will only have to remember one master password, and that will give you access to the rest of your passwords.
 A password generator tool that allows you to make passwords that can't be cracked.
 You also won't have to remember these passwords because they are all stored in the manager.

 Remember, your password manager isn't just for passwords.
-Assuming Password Manager account is secured with a strong password itself, two-factor authentication, and any other Password Managers offer, you can store answers to account questions in there, too.
-The best thing about using password managers to store account security Q&As is that you can have these apps create your answer for you.
+Assuming the Password Manager account is secured with a strong password itself, and with two-factor authentication, you can store answers to account questions in there, too.
 What Makes A Good Security Question?

 How secure are they?